ausseabed/qax/docs/user_manual_qax_mate.rst

 Interface
 -----------------------------------------
 Upon initial opening of the QAX interface two windows will open.
 One is a console window that provides extra information and assists with debugging, the other is the main Graphical User Interface (GUI).

-.. _console:
 .. figure:: _static/console_qax.png
     :width: 1000px
     :align: center